luloxi/evolution-DAO/README.md

 💡 if you use **nodemon** for development, you can use `yarn expressmon` to start monitoring changes on `index.js` file

-## File location

-📝 Frontend base is `App.jsx` in `packages/react-app/src` and
-🦸 Frontend main component is `Home.jsx` in `packages/react-app/src/views`
-🦸 Frontend view files are in `packages/react-app/src/views`

-🔏 Smart contract are in `packages/hardhat/contracts`
-🚀 Deployment scripts are in `packages/hardhat/deploy`
-👨‍💻 Other scripts are in `packages/hardhat/scripts`

-🚨📡 To deploy to a public domain, use `yarn surge`.
-You will need to have a surge account and have the surge CLI installed.
-There is also the option to deploy to IPFS using `yarn ipfs` and `yarn s3` to deploy to an AWS bucket 🪣 There are scripts in the `packages/react-app/src/scripts` folder to help with this.`

 # 📚 Troubleshooting

 ## Running the first time